 Aside from its ABS plastic keys, the keycaps were also designed with bi-color injection technology in a laser-engraved process to avoid easy fading.

-TKL78 Mechanical Keyboard Features
+TKL78 Mechanical Keyboard Features – Excellent for its Price

 - LEDs and Power Draw

 I managed to fine-tune it from entirely off to dim, regular, and bright lighting.
 It’s not that bad because the LED illumination and transition is smooth.

 Velocifire designed the mechanical keyboard with a 500mA working current in DC 5V and USB 1.1 connectivity.
 The five-foot braided cord is TPE, but not detachable.

 This mini keyboard has an anti-ghosting feature which could prevent you from keying in characters that you did not intend to press.
 It also has a Windows key lock feature to prevent the gamer from incessantly hitting it when in-game.

 Its back tray looks classy and shiny, but it can be prone to scratch, dust, and fingerprints.
 However, the keycaps are made of robust and durable high-quality ABS materials with dust- and water-proof effect.

 Labels and Branding – Average Design

 Cherry-style brown switches with double-shot keys and anti-ghosting rollovers are particularly notable.
 But I cannot wait for Velocifire to do an overhaul of its keys to make it better.